bcass01/UQ-Project/README.md

 * **Purpose**: Performs the final Global Sensitivity Analysis.
 * **Metrics**: Calculates first-order Sobol Indices from the PCE coefficients.
 * **Conclusion**: Ranks parameters to identify which physical factors—specifically $Q$ or $A$—most significantly drive the risk of thermal defects.

----

-## Technical Evaluation Criteria
-As per the course syllabus, this project is evaluated based on:
-* **Depth of Analysis**: Understanding and implementing advanced UQ techniques like PCE and Global Sensitivity Analysis.
-* **Overall Complexity**: The integration of the physical deterministic solver with stochastic propagation methods.
-* **Professional Writing**: The organization, clarity, and proofreading of the final report and supporting files.
-* **Originality**: Collaborative projects are strictly prohibited; all work and source code must be individual.